MetaMask/native-utils/README.md

 - Install [Yarn](https://yarnpkg.com) v4 via [Corepack](https://github.com/nodejs/corepack?tab=readme-ov-file#how-to-install)
 - Run `yarn install` to install dependencies and run any required post-install scripts
 - Run `git submodule update --init --recursive` to initialize the submodules

+### Running the example app

+- Go into the `example` directory
+- Run `yarn ios` to run the example app on iOS
+- Run `yarn android` to run the example app on Android

+### Running benchmarks

+To run the benchmarks, it's recommended to run the example in release mode.
+- Run `yarn android:release` to run the example app on Android
+- Run `yarn ios:release` to run the example app on iOS

 ### Testing and Linting